 Not “Good to the Last Drop”

-Just like a finely brewed turkish blend cowboy coffee is not expected to be good to the last drop.
-It’s good habit to learn to throw away the last tablespoon or so of each cup so as to avoid consumtion of the bitter solids.
+Just like a finely brewed Turkish blend cowboy coffee is not expected to be good to the last drop.
+It’s a good habit to learn to throw away the last tablespoon or so of each cup so as to avoid consumption of the bitter solids.
 Grounds and water fly out of the pot nicely with a flick of the wrist.
 Distribute evenly over the land.
 Non-immersed grounds like to stick to the pot and each other.
 I think scattered single grounds qualify as leave no trace while a big pile of grounds does not.
 I don’t like to spend any more resources cleaning pots than absolutely necessary.

 Percolators on the Trails